FireEden/PDFEditor/README.md

 Multiple pages: removes a selection of pages(separated by commas).
 Example: "2,3,6" representing removing pages 2,3, and 6.

+#### Selecting modes:
+1. User shall type the desired mode of page deletion.
+Inputs are case insensitive:

+    a. single

+    b. range

+    c. multiple pages

+    **Single** mode allows users to delete one page from the file

+    **Range**
+     mode allows users to delete a range containing 1 or more pages from the file

+    **Multiple pages** allows users to delete one or more sequence of pages from the file

 ### Error checking:
 A number of error checking and user friendly prompts are built-in the package

 #### Open File Validation
 1. PDF extension only
-2. Name must only be comprised of numbers, word characters and underscores.
+2. Name must only be comprised of numbers, word characters, spaces, and underscores.
 3. File name must be find a match in the location.

 Any error in the above 3 validation checks will result in exit of program.

+#### Single Mode Validation
+1. Page to delete must be a number
+2. Page to delete must be <= 1 and <= the total pages in the file

+Any error in the above 2 validation checks will result in a reprompt.

+#### Range Mode Validation
+1. Range must be in the format of *x-y* with *x* being the starting page to delete and *y* being the ending page to delete
+2. Pages in range must be a number
+3. Page to delete must be <= 1 and <= the total pages in the file

+Any error in the above 3 validation checks will result in a reprompt.

+#### Multiple Papges Mode Validation
+1. Page(s) must be sepaprated by commas (",")
+2. Pages in sequence must be a number
+3. Page to delete must be <= 1 and <= the total pages in the file

+Any error in the above 3 validation checks will result in a reprompt.

 #### Save File Validation
 1. PDF extension only
-2. Name must only be comprised of numbers, word characters and underscores.
+2. Name must only be comprised of numbers, word characters, spaces, and underscores.

 Any error in the above 2 validation checks will result in a reprompt of the file name input.